Yi Ku: Adult life

 He was employed as an architect with I.M.
 Pei & Assocs, Manhattan, New York from 1959 to 1964.
-Made stateless by Japan in 1947, Ku acquired United States citizenship in 1959 and Korean citizenship in 1964.
-He married Julia Mullock (b.
-1927) on 25 October 1959 at St George's Church in New York and they adopted a daughter, Eugenia Unsuk.
+Made stateless by Japan in 1947, Ku acquired United States citizenship in 1959 and South Korean citizenship in 1964.
+He married Julia Mullock (1927–2017) on 25 October 1959 at St George's Church in New York and they adopted a daughter, Eugenia Unsuk.

-After the fall of Syngman Rhee, he returned to Korea in 1963 with the help of the new president Park Chung-hee, moving into the New Building of Nakseonjae hall, Changdeok Palace with his mother and wife.
+After the fall of Syngman Rhee, he returned to Korea in 1963 with the help of the new president Park Chung Hee, moving into the New Building of Nakseonjae hall, Changdeokgung with his mother and wife.
 He lectured on architecture at Seoul National University and Yonsei University and also managed his own airline, Shinhan.
 When that went bankrupt in 1979, he went to Japan to earn money.
 In 1982, his family forced him to divorce his wife because she was sterile; his mother died in 1989.
-He started living with a Japanese astrologer, Mrs. Arita.
+He started living with a Japanese astrologer, Kinuko Arita.
 In November 1996, he decided to reside permanently in Korea.

 Death

-Restlessly going back and forth between Japan and Korea, he eventually died of a heart attack, at the age of seventy-five, on July 16, 2005 at the Akasaka Prince Hotel, the former residence of his parents in Tokyo, Japan.
-His funeral was held on July 24, 2005 and his posthumous title decided as "Prince Imperial Hoeun" (Korean: 회은황세손; Hanja: 懷隱皇世孫) by the Jeonju Lee Royal Family Association.
+Yi went back and forth between Japan and Korea, and eventually died of a heart attack, at the age of seventy-five, on July 16, 2005, at the Akasaka Prince Hotel, the former residence of his parents in Tokyo, Japan.
+His funeral was held on July 24, 2005, and his posthumous title decided as "Prince Imperial Hoeun" (Korean: 회은황세손; Hanja: 懷隱皇世孫) by the Jeonju Lee Royal Family Association.
 He is buried at the Hoeinwon Royal Tomb near his father and mother.